ad12/DOSMA/README.md

 The current code uses the [command line interface](https://www.computerhope.com/jargon/c/commandi.htm) for use.
 Pull requests for a GUI to command-line translation are welcome.

+## Overview
+This repo is to serve as an open-source location for developers to add MRI processing techniques.
+This includes, but is not limited to:
+- image processing tasks (denoising, super-resolution, segmentation, etc)
+- relaxation parameter analysis (T1, T1-rho, T2, T2*, etc)
+- anatomical features (patellar tilt, femoral cartilage thickness, etc)

+We hope that this open-source pipeline will be useful for quick anatomy/pathology analysis from MRI and will serve as a hub for adding support for analyzing different anatomies and scan sequences.

 ## Supported Features
+Currently, this pipeline supports analysis of the femoral cartilage in the knee using cubequant, cones, and [DESS](https://onlinelibrary.wiley.com/doi/pdf/10.1002/mrm.26577) scanning protocols.
+Details are provided below.

 ### Scans
 The following scan sequences are supported.
 All sequences with multiple echos, spin_lock_times, etc. should have metadata in the dicom header specifying this information.